romanyakovlev/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/homework.md

 - Retention configuration ensures the messages not get lost over specific period of time.
 - Group-Id ensures the messages are distributed to associated consumers

+answer:

+True statements are:
+- Kafka Node is responsible to store topics
+- Zookeeper is removed from Kafka cluster starting from version 4.0
+- Retention configuration ensures the messages not get lost over specific period of time.
+- Group-Id ensures the messages are distributed to associated consumers

 ### Question 2: